FelixFrizzy/DH-benchmark/README.md

 # DH Benchmark Dataset for Ontology Matching

-introduction + link to OAEI 2024

-# Description
+## Description

-This is a benchmark dataset for ontology matching in the field of Digital Humanities (DH).
+This is a benchmark dataset for ontology matching in the field of Digital Humanities (DH) created by Felix Ernst.
 You can find all the information about the dataset that you need for using it at the [OAEI](https://oaei.ontologymatching.org/) in this repository.
 This benchmark dataset facilitaes the development of ontology matching systems for the Humanities, which face special obstacle which are at least partly addressed in this dataset:

 - wide range of (historical) languages and writing systems